 2. Cleaning roof gutters

 Without functioning roof gutters, rainwater can get into eaves and ceilings.
-Once water pools, this can cause mould growth and wood rot in roof beams – which lead to more costly repairs.
+Once water pools, this can cause mold growth and wood rot in roof beams, leading to more costly repairs.
 Roof gutters need to be cleared of any debris like dead leaves, dead twigs, or branches.
 Homeowners can pay top dollar to have their roof gutters cleaned out.

 3. Cleaning clogged drains